Adult Activities

 Some for adults only, some for all ages!

-When it is safe to gather in person, our congregation shares in celebration and community with occasional potlucks, group outings, concerts and sing-a-longs, and more.
+Our congregation shares in celebration and community with weekly vegetarian potlucks, a monthly Cup of Kindness Cafe, occasional group outings, concerts and sing-a-longs, and more.
 All are welcome!
-See the calendar at the link above.
+For current offerings, see the calendar at the link above or the News & Events heading above.

 Affinity Groups

 Small Affinity Groups are one way to strengthen our community as the congregation grows in size.
 They’re a good place to better get to know others.
-Visitors and new attenders are welcome.
-Affinity Groups events are posted on the calendar at the link above.
+Visitors and new attenders are welcome, as are suggestions for new Affinity Groups.
+Events are posted on the calendar at the link above.
 Currently, one Affinity Group holds monthly meetings:

 The MarketPlace Circle Affinity Group does not hold group meetings, but those who are interested may participate in a group order from the Marketplace: Handwork of India catalog in spring or fall.
 View the catalog at www.marketplaceindia.com.